How To Finish Drywall In Your Garage? (The Easy Way!)

 Finish the Drywall with Paint

-However, possibly the easiest and best option for finishing a drywall is painting it.
+However, possibly the easiest and best option to finish drywall in your garage is painting it.
 It is a simple DIY project that can be completed over the weekend.
 The steps in getting a good paint finish over drywall in a garage are as below:

 STEP 1: MUD.
 SAND.
 REPEAT.